letaprodoit/lapdi-authors-note/README.txt

 Tags: author, note, after-thought, afterword, the software people Requires at least: 3.5.1
 Tested up to: 3.6
-Stable tag: 1.0
+Stable tag: 1.0.0
 License: Apache v2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-Author's Note allows you to add your author's notes and after-thoughts to your blog posts.
+Author's Note allows you to add author's notes and after-thoughts to your blog posts and pages.

 == Description ==

-The Software People's (TSP) Author's Note allows you to add your author's notes and after-thoughts to your blog posts.
+The Software People's (TSP) Author's Note allows you to add author's notes and after-thoughts to your blog posts and pages.

 = Features Included =